SamGalanakis/FlowCompare/README.md

 # PointFlowChange

-An implementation of [Representing Point Clouds with Generative Conditional Invertible Flow Networks](https://github.com/MStypulkowski/CIF) for personal use and possible future extension.
+An implementation of [Representing Point Clouds with Generative Conditional Invertible Flow Networks](https://github.com/MStypulkowski/CIF) for personal use as well as other extensions.